 This bloom of foxgloves near Delphi helped create a magical scene against a mountain backdrop in a wonderful evolving landscape of clouds.

 Clouds drifting and rolling down the sides of Mweelrea, Ben Gorm and Ben Creggan began to wrap around the mountain peaks like a scarf.

 In the clear blue sky above the sinking clouds, the July morning sunshine poured down on the rugged landscape illuminating all the vibrant summer colours.

-Foxgloves, also known as fairy fingers and fairy bells, have been used for medicinal purposes for centuries and in folklore a drink made from the flower’s leaves was given to those thought to be under the spell of fairies.
+Foxgloves, also known as fairy fingers and fairy bells, have been used for medicinal purposes for centuries and in folklore, a drink made from the flower’s leaves was given to those thought to be under the spell of fairies.

-Chemicals taken from foxglove are used to make a prescription drug called digoxin most commonly used in treating congestive heart failure (CHF) and relieving associated fluid retention irregular heartbeat.
+Chemicals taken from foxglove are used to make a prescription drug called digoxin most commonly used in treating congestive heart failure (CHF) and relieving associated fluid retention and irregular heartbeat.

 So the foxglove is much more than just a pretty flower.